DouglasUrner/GDP2/how-to/unity-and-github/index.md

 ## Everybody in the group

-1. Accept your invitation to collaborate - if you have a verified e-mail address associateed with your GitHub account your can accept by clicking on the link in your e-mail.
+1. Before you can contribute to the project, you need to accept your invitation to collaborate - so do that now.
+If you have a verified e-mail address associateed with your GitHub account you will have an e-mail invite and can accept by clicking on the link in your e-mail.
 If you don't, you can go to the URL:

    ```https://github.com/<GitHub User Name>/<Repository Name>/invitations```